modaresimr/quick-oauth-login/readme.md

-Quick Social Login
+Quick OAuth Login

 =========

+**Quick OAuth Login
-**Quick Social Login** adds integration for OAuth 2.0 service providers on your WordPress site!
+** adds integration for OAuth 2.0 service providers on your WordPress site!

 Faster login or register will increase the percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.